Hass avocado

 The Hass avocado is a variety of avocado with dark green, bumpy skin.
 It was first grown and sold by Southern California mail carrier and amateur horticulturist Rudolph Hass, who also gave it his name.

 The Hass avocado is a large-sized fruit weighing 200 to 300 grams (7 to 10 oz).
 When ripe, the skin becomes a dark purplish-black and yields to gentle pressure.
 When ripe, the flesh is pale green near the skin and becomes a deeper yellow-green towards the center.

-Owing to its taste, size, shelf-life, high growing yield and in some areas, year-round harvesting, the Hass cultivar is the most commercially popular avocado worldwide.
-In the United States it accounts for more than 80% of the avocado crop and 95% of the California crop, and it is the most widely grown avocado in New Zealand.
+Owing to its shelf-life, high growing yield and, in some areas, year-round harvesting, the Hass cultivar is the most consumed avocado worldwide.
+In the United States, it accounts for more than 80% of the avocado crop and 95% of the California crop, and is the most widely grown avocado in New Zealand.

 History

 All commercial, fruit-bearing Hass avocado trees have been grown from grafted seedlings propagated from a single tree that was grown from a seed bought by Rudolph Hass in 1926 from A. R. Rideout of Whittier, California.
 At the time, Rideout was getting seeds from any source he could find, even restaurant food scraps.
 The cultivar this seed came from is not known.
 In 2019, the National Academy of Sciences published a genetic study concluding that the Hass avocado is a cross between Mexican (61%) and Guatemalan (39%) avocado varieties.